QuaidShubin/Monopoly-Deal/memory-bank/progress.md

 ### Payment System Improvements

-- ✅ Redesigned payment modal with more intuitive layout
+- ✅ Completely redesigned payment interface with denomination-based selection
-- ✅ Added progress bar to visualize payment completion
-- ✅ Improved visual feedback for payment selection
+- ✅ Implemented intuitive +/- controls for each money denomination
-- ✅ Added payment completion animation
+- ✅ Added animations and visual feedback for payment interactions
+- ✅ Created a "MAKE PAYMENT" button that enables when sufficient funds are selected
-- ✅ Simplified payment flow with better button states
+- ✅ Enhanced progress bar with gradient colors and smooth transitions

 ### UI Enhancements

-- ✅ Enhanced CSS styling for payment components
+- ✅ Added ripple effects to counter buttons for better interaction feedback
-- ✅ Improved selectable asset visualization
+- ✅ Improved the visual appearance of selectable payment assets with pulsing animations
-- ✅ Added gradient-colored progress bar for better feedback
+- ✅ Added hover effects and visual feedback throughout the payment interface
+- ✅ Fixed button positioning issues to prevent UI elements from moving out of view
+- ✅ Improved the overall visual consistency of the game interface

+### Keyboard Shortcuts

+- ✅ Implemented keyboard shortcuts for switching player perspectives (1 for Player 1, 2 for Player 2)
+- ✅ Ensured keyboard shortcuts work consistently with the game state
+- ✅ Removed incomplete spectator mode to prevent confusion
-- ✅ Made selected payment items more visually distinct
+- ✅ Made sure perspective switching is properly restricted during payment scenarios
-- ✅ Added cleaner payment confirmation flow
+- ✅ Improved the visual feedback when switching perspectives

 ### Visual Improvements